‘Normal People’s Sex Scenes Are So Sexy that a Pornhub User Stole Them

-Since its debut last month, Hulu’s adaptation of Sally Rooney’s Normal People has been praised for its steamy sex scenes.
-The series follows a fraught romantic relationship between Marianne and Connell over the years, beginning during their high school years.
-Later episodes of the series also depicts the former’s exploration of BDSM.
+Since its debut last month, Hulu’s adaptation of Sally Rooney’s novel Normal People has been praised for its steamy sex scenes.
+The series follows a fraught romantic relationship between Marianne and Connell over several years, beginning when they are in high school.
+Later episodes of the series also depict Marianne’s exploration of BDSM.
 Given all this, it should perhaps come as no surprise that someone ripped off the show’s more erotic sequences and posted them on Pornhub—but producers for the series are, nonetheless, less than pleased.

 According to Variety, a 22-minute compilation of the show’s erotic sequences appeared on the pornography website last week—and although Pornhub has removed it, the reel has already popped up elsewhere.
 Normal People producer Ed Guiney told the trade, “We’re hugely disappointed that excerpts from the series of Normal People have been used in this way.
 It’s both a violation of copyright and more importantly, it’s deeply disrespectful to the actors involved and to the wider creative team.”